-This week I shared many laughs with an old friend and river legend: John Weisheit; our 2020 Riverkeeper trip facilitator.
-His lifetime spent on rivers prepared John well for his career choice of being the Colorado Riverkeeper, a fierce defender of all things in-stream, healthy and natural.
-Starting his own non-profit, Living Rivers, John has talked with pretty much ever person there is to talk to when it comes to rivers, river history, flood-cycles, native water rights, ecosystem impacts, climate science, & how to make the dutch oven meals to boot.
+Recently I shared many laughs with an old friend and river legend: John Weisheit; on of our Riverkeeper trip facilitators.
+His lifetime spent on rivers prepared John well for his career choice of being the Colorado Riverkeeper, a fierce defender of all things in-stream, healthy, and natural.
+Starting his own non-profit, Living Rivers, John has talked with pretty much every person there is to talk to when it comes to rivers, river history, flood cycles, native water rights, ecosystem impacts, climate science, & how to make dutch oven meals to boot.
 Here are his answers to some of life’s best and simplest questions.

 John Weisheit: It took decades to make the connection of how important the resource is not for me but for others and especially the critters that live and depend on the Colorado River.
-And then I decided… the changes we are seeing aren’t supposed to happen this quickly, but they are.
+And then I decided…the changes we are seeing aren’t supposed to happen this quickly, but they are.
 And the reason is because of human behaviors.
 So I decided that I have to change myself.
-But there’s this big thing called the economy and politics and we really can’t just change ourselves we have to change everything.
-SO you have to share you have to show up.
-And when you show up people think “oh they won’t be here in two years, I’m not going to pay attention” and then you have to commit to it and stay with this for 20-30 years….
-Because at some point in time the powers that be realize that your still here and they have to deal with you.
+But there’s this big thing called the economy and politics and we really can’t just change ourselves, we have to change everything.
+SO you have to share.
+You have to show up.
+And when you show up people think “Oh they won’t be here in two years, I’m not going to pay attention,” and then you have to commit to it and stay with this for 20-30 years….
+Because at some point in time the powers that be realize that you’re still here and they have to deal with you.

 You might not know what you have to say until you show up and get involved.
-Unfortunately your gonna die and that cant change but if you don’t show up while your living your just pushing the solution further back in time.
-So that means you have to accept that the solution may not come in your lifetime… but why should that change your role to play?
+Unfortunately, you’re gonna die and that can’t change, but if you don’t show up while you’re living, you’re just pushing the solution further back in time.
+So that means you have to accept that the solution may not come in your lifetime…but why should that change your role to play?
 This is ultimately an issue of courage.
 If people see you make the sacrifice, they’ll want to do it too.
 And that’s how movements grow.
 You need to to mobilize people.

 LW: Why have you chosen to come with Holiday on this trip?

 JW: Because I’m going to show up.
-And I’m going to share & by the end of the trip stranger will have become friends and our friendship have the power to heal the river and ourselves and we’ll feel great!
-Holiday really understands that.
-The importance and power of a river trip.
+And I’m going to share, and by the end of the trip strangers will have become friends, and our friendship have the power to heal the river and ourselves and we’ll feel great!
+Holiday really understands that: the importance and power of a river trip.

 LW: What is your relationship to a river?

-LW: What makes you so curious about floods-cycles & river protection?
+LW: What makes you so curious about flood cycles & river protection?

 LW: What is one thing you hope someone on your upcoming trip takes away from the experience?